 Vouchers are valid at approved Participating Retailers only.
 Refer to “Approved Retailers List.”

-Homeowners must agree to trade in the old non-certified wood appliance and replace with a new Energy Star certified gas furnace or EPA certified wood stove, hydronic heater, pellet stove or gas stove.
+Homeowners must agree to trade in the old, non-certified wood appliance and replace with a new appliance such as geothermal, air source heat pump (duct or ductless), EPA-certified wood stove, Energy Star certified gas furnace, hydronic heater, pellet stove, or gas stove.

 Wood stoves or wood heaters in workshops, sheds, or garages, workplaces, commercial properties, rental properties, seasonal or vacation properties are not eligible to apply.

-New appliances, purchased with vouchers from this program, must be professionally installed in compliance with all relevant building and fire codes.
+New appliances, purchased with vouchers from this program, must be professionally installed by a program approved retailer in compliance with all relevant building and fire codes.
 “Do-it-yourself” installations are NOT eligible for reimbursement.